 Value: $25 per year with Global Entry

 TSA PreCheck allows you to use special priority lanes (that are usually shorter) at airports to get through security faster.
 Global Entry allows for the same, but also lets you speed through customs when entering the U.S. from abroad.
 It normally costs $85 for TSA PreCheck and $100 for Global Entry, and they both last five years.
-But you can enroll in either of these programs for free via a statement credit when you use your Marriott Bonvoy Brilliant card to pay the application fee.
+But you can enroll in either of these programs and be reimbursed for the application fee via a statement credit when you use your Marriott Bonvoy Brilliant card to pay the application fee.

 You can only use this credit once every four years (4.5 years for TSA PreCheck).
 It is usually best to apply for Global Entry if you can, because it includes TSA PreCheck and the extra cost is covered by the card.
 Since you can earn this $100 credit once every four years with Global Entry, I will put the value of this perk at $25 per year ($100/four years).